Lay the axe to the root

 WHGR 91.5 FM went LIVE noon on Thanksgiving Day 2025, for Hurtsboro (my childhood home town) and surrounding areas, including Tuskegee, Alabama.

-If you want to support Christian programming for these final days, please visit
+If you want to support Christian radio programming for these final days, please visit

 https://www.ucheepines.org/radio